 Virginia's Blue Ridge is now open in the Phase Three stage of the Commonwealth's Forward Virginia plan.
 Learn more about the program and what it means for various types of businesses & experiences in the region with our Phase Three Guidelines page.
 Phase Three >

-Due heavy rains and landslides, the Blue Ridge Parkway in Virginia's Blue Ridge is currently closed from Milepost 115.5 to Milepost 135.9 because of multiple road hazards (Milepost 119.7 and Milepost 127.9).
-The timeline for repairs is currently unknown.
+As a result of heavy rains and landslides, the Blue Ridge Parkway in Virginia's Blue Ridge is currently closed from Milepost 121.4 (U.S. 220) to Milepost 135.9 (Adney Gap).
+There is a complex road failure near Milepost 128 that will require extensive repairs.

 View Blue Ridge Parkway Map in a larger map

 The above map features the entry points to the Blue Ridge Parkway in Virginia's Blue Ridge.

 Navigate the map by taking advantage of the zoom feature in the bottom right corner of the map to pinpoint an exact location for entering and exiting the Parkway.